 Con - It’s easy to cost yourself potential profits and more damaging losses if you aren’t well educated on this form of sports betting.

 Con - Like all system bets, you’re giving up value and handing the bookmaker a bigger margin, and if all bets were successful then it wouldn’t return the same profit from betting on an accumulator might.

 If you’re new to system bets then you’re jumping in at the deep end here.
 It’s easy to see why system bets can be confusing, because you have bets within bets and that itself may be a challenging to comprehend when you’re still getting to grips by bet types such as doubles, trebles and accumulator.

 Here’s where the alphabet is going to really make you think.
 Unlike a normal system bet which is several bets such as singles, doubles, trebles and accumulators under the umbrella of one bet with multiple stakes, the alphabet contains a Yankee bet.
 That means we have a system bet within a system bet.
-It may sound confusing and for that reason there is some essential ordered reading below.

 Being new to the world of sports betting is a confusing time.
 There are so many terms, bet types, betting markets and betting strategies that if you can’t separate the important from the not so important, it’s going to become overwhelming.
 Below is a step by step explanation of the Alphabet that may make understanding it easier.

 Why is it called an Alphabet?